TUW-GEO/poets/_pages/home.md

 ---

-Poets° is a collection of Python packages for the downloading, reading, conversion and comparison of geospatial data.
+Poets° is a collection of Python packages for the downloading, reading, conversion and comparison of geospatial data with a focus on soil moisture.
 The included packages cover the following broad features:

 - Automated downloading of supported products.
 - Conversion of image/swath based products into time series based formats.